Bible Study Resources - Tips, Online Bible Search, Devotions

 Lucifer Served God as a Guardian Cherub

 The Bible doesn’t give us an exact timeline of Satan’s origin.
-Rather, what we know of Satan’s beginnings comes from passages written by the prophets Ezekiel and Isaiah, which passages Bible scholars believe detail the devil’s fall from heaven (Ezekiel 28; Isaiah 14).
+Instead, what we know of Satan’s beginnings comes from passages written by the prophets Ezekiel and Isaiah, which passages Bible scholars believe detail the devil’s fall from heaven (Ezekiel 28; Isaiah 14).

 The prophets tell us that Satan was an angel known as the “morning star,” translated as Lucifer (Ezekiel 28:14; Isaiah 14:12).
-As an angel, Lucifer walked on God’s holy mountain and was anointed to serve God as a member of the guardian cherubim, among the highest rank of angels in God’s holy host second only to the seraphim (Ezekiel 28:14).
+As an angel, Lucifer walked on God’s holy mountain and was anointed to serve God as a member of the guardian cherubim, among the highest rank of angels in God’s heavenly host second only to the seraphim (Ezekiel 28:14).
 That Lucifer was ordained a cherub was no small honor.

 In heaven, the cherubim hold such a position of celestial prominence that God Himself sits “enthroned between the cherubim” (Isaiah 37:16).

-Lucifer’s Pride Led God to Cast Him Out of Heaven
+Lucifer’s Pride Cast Him Out of Heaven

 As a creation of God, we know that Lucifer was created good (Genesis 1:31; Ezekiel 28:13).
-In fact, Scripture asserts that Lucifer started out as “blameless” in all his ways, and as the model of perfection, full of wisdom and perfect in beauty (Ezekiel 28:12-15).
+In fact, Scripture asserts that Lucifer started out as “blameless” in all his ways and as the model of perfection, full of wisdom and perfect in beauty (Ezekiel 28:12-15).
 Further, God’s ordination of Lucifer as a cherub demonstrates that God trusted Lucifer enough to give him a position of power among the heavenly angels (Ezekiel 28:14).

 However, Lucifer wasn’t satisfied with the power and gifts God gave him.
 Instead, Lucifer wanted more.

 Lucifer became so consumed with pride over his God-given splendor that he became corrupt and violent, no longer willing to serve under God (Ezekiel 28:15-17; Isaiah 14:13-14).
-This sense of superiority led Lucifer to use his free will to scheme to be greater than God, and to assemble an army of angels to help him carry out that plot (Ezekiel 28:17; Isaiah 14:13-14; Revelation 12:3-4, Revelation 12:9).
+This sense of superiority led Lucifer to use his free will to scheme to be greater than God and to assemble an army of angels to help him carry out that plot (Ezekiel 28:17; Isaiah 14:13-14; Revelation 12:3-4, Revelation 12:9).

 Thus, Satan’s sin was one of pride in rebelling against God and attempting to take from God the praise and glory reserved only for the Lord Almighty.
 Pride tops the list of sins that God hates (Proverbs 6:16-17).
 The pride that the Bible condemns doesn’t refer to feelings of accomplishment over a job well done.
 Rather, pride in the Biblical sense refers to being so obsessed with yourself that your mind never turns to God and your heart never seeks Him (Psalm 10:4).